dcunited001/dcunited001.github.io/_drafts/caelis-ruissent-avoiding-the-engineered-collapse.md

     resources to set in motion plans which carry themselves out.

-- More than anything, these überelite fear the contagion of information that disrupts their meticulous calculations, whose moral consequentialist ends are maintained as vague at best and unknown to nearly all.
+More than anything, these überelite fear the contagion of information that disrupts their meticulous calculations, whose moral consequentialist ends are maintained as vague at best and unknown to nearly all.
 That is by design.

+This is why anyone who stands against them will be tested, then humiliated publicly, but only if they manage to make it far enough to be a thorn in some banking family's side. <spit/> At the same time, this person will be stripped of their identity.
+Like a traitor in Dante's 9th Circle of Hell, their head will be encased in a block of ICE and they shall be buried alive, upside down.
+Not even memory of their identity shall remain.

+But please, keep in mind, not all banking family's are the same.
+No, one profits at the demise of others.
+There is vicious competition among the illuminati elite.
+AND NO "BANKING FAMILY" IS NOT A CODE PHRASE FOR JEWS, TATIANA.